Unfurling Khovanov-Lauda-Rouquier algebras: Proofs

-Now, we turn to the application of our results, culminating in the proof of Theorem \ref{thm:main}. \begin{theorem} For two tricolore triples $(\bla,\Bi,\kappa)$ and $(\bla,\Bi',\kappa')$, the set $D$ is a basis over $\C[\Bz]$ for the morphism space $\HOM_{\EuScript{T}} \big((\bla,\Bi,\kappa),(\bla,\Bi',\kappa')\big)$. \end{theorem} \begin{proof} The proof that these are a spanning set is essentially equivalent to that of \cite[Prop.
-3.11]{KLIII}.
-First, note that any two minimal diagrams for the same matching are equivalent modulo those with fewer crossings (using the relations (\ref{triple-dumb}, \ref{triple-smart}, \ref{blue-triple}, \ref{red-triple})).
-Similarly, moving dots to the chosen positions only introduces diagrams with fewer crossings.
+\begin{proof}[Proof of \cref{tricolore-nondegenerate}] \refstepcounter{dummy} \mybox{$B$ spans:} The proof that these are a spanning set is essentially equivalent to that of \cite[Prop.
+3.11]{khovanovCategorificationQuantum2010}.
+First, note that any two minimal diagrams for the same matching are equivalent modulo those with fewer crossings (using the relations \cref{QHA3,blue-triple,red-triple}).
+Similarly, moving the dots to the chosen positions only introduces diagrams with fewer crossings.

-Thus, we only need show that all minimal diagrams span.
-Of course, if a diagram is non-minimal then it can be rewritten in terms of the relations in terms of ones with fewer crossings, using the relations to clear all strands out from a bigon, and then the relations (\ref{black-bigon}, \ref{switch-1}--\ref{switch-2}, \ref{opp-cancel1}, \ref{dcost}) to remove it.
-Thus, by induction, this process must terminate at a expression in terms of minimal diagrams.
+Thus, we only need to show that minimal diagrams span.
+Of course, if a diagram is non-minimal, then it can be rewritten in terms of the relations as a sum of diagrams with fewer crossings, using the relations to clear all strands out from a bigon, and then the relations \cref{QHA2}, \crefrange{flight1}{flight2}, \cref{dcost2} to remove it.
+Thus, by induction, this process must terminate at an expression in terms of minimal diagrams.
 Thus, these elements span, and it suffices to show that these elements are linearly independent when $\Bz$ are generic, that is, after base change to $\mathbb{\bar K}$.